Global X - Uranium ETF (URA) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Global X - Uranium ETF (URA) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $5.32B, listed on AMEX, carrying a beta of 1.48 to the broader market.
-The Global X Uranium ETF (URA) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Global Uranium & Nuclear Components Total Return Index. public since 2010-11-05.
+Global X - Uranium ETF (URA) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $4.35B, listed on AMEX, carrying a beta of 1.34 to the broader market.
+The Global X Uranium ETF, identified by the symbol URA, aims to replicate the overall performance of the Solactive Global Uranium & Nuclear Components Total Return Index. public since 2010-11-05.

 - Spot Price